SRagy/weather_project/README.md

 ## What questions do we want to answer?
 The initial angle for this project came from the observation that some weather companies claim forecasts for months in advance.
 This seems [ambitious](https://www.washingtonpost.com/news/capital-weather-gang/wp/2016/04/11/accuweather-extends-its-controversial-45-day-weather-forecasts-to-90-days/), since 90 days is a season.

 By collecting data over a long period it should be possible to assess if these advance forecasts are worth much.
-I have some data visualisations which put into doubt whether this is particularly useful.
-As I continue to work on this project, I hope to create some simple models based purely on historical data to see if these can compete with these far-in-advance forecasts, or if there really is something more to it.

-After gathering the data, I realised there were other interesting questions I could address, with the added benefit of getting practice wrangling more real-world data.
-I hence address these 3 questions:
+However, after I had gathered this data, I realised there were other interesting questions I could address, with the added benefit of getting practice wrangling more real-world data.
+I will thus address these 3 questions:

 - Are weather predictions more than 2 weeks in advance informative?
 - How much does climate type (e.g. tropical, continental, polar) influence weather predictability?